-Western Victoria PHN was established on 1 July 2015 and is a not for profit organisation, responsible for delivering on the following two objectives set by the Federal Government:
+Western Victoria PHN was established on 1 July 2015 and is responsible for delivering on the following two objectives set by the Federal Government:

 - Increasing the efficiency and effectiveness of health services for patients, particularly those at risk of poor health outcomes.

 - Improving coordination of care to ensure patients receive the right care, in the right place, at the right time.

 Our 2017 - 2020 Strategic Plan summarises our intentions for the next three years.

 Western Victoria PHN’s governance, management, staff and advisory structures reflect the diversity of community aspirations and challenges across the region.